Platonic Love – How You Can Cultivate and Maintain It

 Greek Word | Meaning |

 Philia | Affectionate love, also known as “brotherly love,” is “Philia”.
-It is a type of love that does not involve romantic attraction and exists between friends or family members. |
+It is the love you have for your close friends or family, where you care about them a lot but it’s not romantic. |

 Eros | “Eros” is a kind of love that involves passion, lust, and/or romance.
 An example of eros would be the love that is felt between lovers.
-Eros is sensual love shared by individuals who are sexually attracted to each other. |
+Eros is sensual love there’s a lot of passion and attraction between partners. |

-Ludus | “Ludus” represents a playful and lighthearted kind of love.
-It encompasses the art of flirtation, seduction, and embracing casual encounters.
-Derived from the Latin word for “play” or “game,” ludus perfectly captures the essence of love as a captivating game. |
+Ludus | “Ludus” represents a playful and lighthearted kind of love without any series commitment.
+It comes from the Latin word for “play” or “game,” which perfectly explains when love is as a captivating game. |

-Agape | “Agape” is the highest form of love.
-It is sacrificial love where one voluntarily suffers inconvenience, discomfort, and even death for the benefit of another without expecting anything in return. |
+Agape | “Agape” is the highest form of love, where you’re willing to sacrifice anything for someone else’s well-being, without expecting anything in return. |

 Platonic love is the highest form of love we can experience.
 It is a love that transcends physical desires and cherishes the connection of two souls.